Instant Pot peanut clusters are SO easy to make! The best holiday dessert covered in chocolate. Cheap and always a fan favorite with everyone.

-Do you make these every year, or maybe buy them at the store?
+Do you make chocolate candy bites like this every year?
+Maybe you buy them at the store?
 DO NOT buy them again, they’re so cheap and simple to make yourself.

-Just 3 ingredients to perfection, this is how you make them in your pressure cooker or Ninja Foodi.
+Just 3 ingredients to perfection, this is how you make them in your pressure cooker, Crockpot Express or Ninja Foodi.